varkeen/kheepardy/README.md

 Below the admin panel is shown.
 All actions are performed there.

+Add player names to the player input boxes.

 All categories will show up in the category selection box.

-Just check all categories you want to have in around and hit "Start Game" (which still is "Hide Title" in this screenshot, oops).
+Now just check all categories you want to have in around and hit "Start Game" (which still is "Hide Title" in this screenshot, oops).

 ![Kheepardy](kheepardy.png)